MediaMath/qasino/README.md

 Qasino
 ======

-Qasino is a stats collection system that supports tabular stats stored in a database for querying with SQL.
-Stats are ephemeral, meaning only the latest stats reported for a given table are available in the database.
-The same table reported from multiple machines is merged automatically.
+Qasino is a stats server that supports tabular stats stored in a database for querying with SQL.
+Stats are snapshots, meaning only the latest stats reported for a given table are available in the database.
+The full flexiblity of SQL including joining, filtering and aggregation are availble on all stats in the system.
+Multiple data tables of the same name are merged automatically into a single queryable table on the server.

+Many stats systems provide history for stats but not a good way to join, correlate or connect stats together.
+Qasino does not provide history (directly) but does make it really easy to correlate and cross reference stats together.

+Sometimes you just want to know the current state of your systems and Qasino excels at giving you that information.
+You can report anything and formulate queries to connect different stats together.
+For example, cpu usage along with ops per second.
+Or configuration files with the md5sum of each.

+Qasino provides interfaces to publish tables to it but has no built-in facilities for collecting stats.
+Applications need to provide the stats and publish via ZMQ, HTTP or CSV file.
+In the future there will be integration with stat collectors like Statsd, Diamond and Graphite.

-Currently qasino is implemented in python using the twisted framework and http and zeromq transports with a sqlite backend data store.
+Currently qasino is implemented in Python using the Twisted framework and HTTP and ZeroMQ transports with Sqlite for the backend data store.

 ##Installation